shadybraden/shadybradencom/content/jetlag/rules.md

 The goal is to earn points.
 Points are earned by getting to a POI and by returning to the center point.

+Coins are different than points.
+Coins let the Runners move.
+Challenges give coins.

 ## Runners

 Split the group into two teams.
 Select one team to be the Runners.
 They start the game with **100 coins**.
 All other coins must be earned with challenges.